Call Us for Patient Support (800) 333-8975

 Teachers are at risk of exposure to asbestos in old school buildings.
 Asbestos is a carcinogenic mineral that can cause mesothelioma, a rare cancer affecting the lining of the lungs, abdomen, and heart.

-Asbestos is a naturally-occurring mineral and the only known cause of mesothelioma.
+Asbestos is a naturally-occurring mineral and the primary cause of mesothelioma.
 Construction companies valued asbestos for its natural resistance to fire, and used it from the 1900s to the 1980s to build a variety of structures — including schoolhouses.
 In fact, the majority of schools in existence today were built between 1950 and 1969 to accommodate the rapid growth of the Baby Boomer generation, and all were built with asbestos-containing materials.

 How Asbestos Endangers Teachers